-- Be vertical or near vertical in side view. - Be padded with an energy absorbing material (eg:- Ethafoam® or Ensolite®) with a minimum thickness of 38 mm (1.5 inches). - Have a minimum width of 15 cms (6 ins). - Have a minimum area of 325 sq. cms (36 sq. ins) AND have a minimum height adjustment of 17.5 cms (7 inches), OR have a minimum height of 28 cms (11 inches). - Be located so that for each driver: - The restraint is no more than 25 mm (1 inch) away from the back of the driver's helmet, with the driver in their normal driving position. - The contact point of the back of the driver's helmet on the head restraint is no less than 50 mm (2 inch) from any edge of the head restraint.

-Note: (1): Head restraints may be changed to accommodate different drivers (See T1.2.2).

-Note: (2): The above requirements must be met for all drivers.

-Note: (3): Approximately 100mm (4") longitudinal adjustment is required to accommodate 5th to 95th Percentile drivers.
-This is not a specific rules requirement, but teams must have sufficient longitudinal adjustment and/or alternative thickness head restraints available, such that the above requirements are met by all their drivers.

-T5.6.3 The restraint, its attachment and mounting must be strong enough to withstand a force of 890 Newtons (200 lbs. force) applied in a rearward direction.
+- Be vertical or near vertical in side view. - Be padded with an energy absorbing material with a minimum thickness of 38 mm (1.5 inches). - Material that meets either SFI Spec 45.2, or is listed in the FIA Technical List No. 17 as a "Type B Material for single seater cars": CONFOR M foam CF-42 (pink) or CF-42M (pink).
+CF-42AC (pink) is acceptable. - Have a minimum width of 15 cms (6 ins). - Have a minimum area of 325 sq. cms (36 sq. ins) AND have a minimum height adjustment of 17.5 cms (7 inches), OR have a minimum height of 28 cms (11 inches). - Be located so that for each driver: - The restraint is no more than 25 mm (1 inch) away from the back of the driver'shelmet, with the driver in their normal driving position. - The contact point of the back of the driver's helmet on the head restraint is no less than 50 mm (2 inch) from any edge of the head restraint. - Note: (1): Head restraints may be changed to accommodate different drivers (See T1.2.2). - Note: (2): The above requirements must be met for all drivers. - Note: (3): Approximately 100mm (4") longitudinal adjustment is required to accommodate 5th to 95th Percentile drivers.
+This is not a specific rules requirement, but teams must have sufficient longitudinal adjustment and/or alternative thickness head restraints available, such that the above requirements are met by all their drivers. - T5.6.3 The restraint, its attachment and mounting must be strong enough to withstand a force of 890 Newtons (200 lbs. force) applied in a rearward direction.